 Savara (SVRA) Long-Term Investments (2016)

-Savara (SVRA) has disclosed Long-Term Investments for 4 consecutive years, with $2.7 million as the latest value for Q4 2016.
+Savara has reported Long-Term Investments over the past 5 years, most recently at $2.7 million for Q4 2016.

 - Long-Term Investments was $2.7 million for Q4 2016 at Savara, down from $6.4 million in the prior quarter.